Minimax estimation for Varying Coefficient Model via Laguerre Series: Analysis of Real Data

-\\ Therefore, on the SAheart dataset, the Laguerre Method performs similarly to the local linear kernel method and better than the baseline model, linear regression. \\ Using the bootstrap method, 500 different samples can be created to build a 95 percent confidence interval for the beta coefficients.
-Figure 2 shows the beta coefficients as t changes with the shaded region representing the confidence interval.
-The method clearly captures the dynamic change in effects as age increases.\\
+Therefore, on the SAheart dataset, the Laguerre Method performs similarly to the local linear kernel method and the smoothing spline, but better than the baseline model, linear regression. \\ Using the bootstrap method, 500 different samples can be created to build a 95 percent confidence interval for the beta coefficients.
+Figures \ref{fig:placeholder}, \ref{SSbetacoefficients} and \ref{KernelBetaCoefficients} show the estimated functional beta coefficients based on the three methods as age changes with the shaded regions representing the confidence bands of the true functional coefficients.
+All three methods clearly capture the dynamic change in effects as age increases, nevertheless, Laguarre method shows relatively smoother curves and finer confidence bands.
+Notice that we can even observe which age range/s the factors has statistically significant effect on blood pressure.
+For instance, the effect of ChD is only statistically significant for ages ranging between around 25 and 32, and not significant for other age ranges.
+Type A effect is statistically significant for ages between 22 and 30, and 52 and above.
+Whereas for Adiposity, the effect is statistically significant for all ages represented in the data set.